fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/upload-a-banner-image.md

 ## How to

-To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Manage Datasets` tab, click on the `Upload a banner image` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Curation` button and within the `Manage Datasets` tab, click on the `Upload a banner image` card.

 1. Select/confirm your Pennsieve account and dataset.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](./connect-your-pennsieve-account-with-soda).
 Any existing banner image for your Pennsieve dataset will be automatically imported in the interface.
 2. Click on `Edit banner image`